The Depth of Sweetening: How Studying Gemara and Torah Novellae Nullify Judgments

 "Golan in the Bashan, for the Manassites" (Devarim 4:43).

-When the Satan wants to overpower us, he tries to increase forgetfulness, and this is the secret of the name 'Menashe' – from the phrase "For God has made me forget (nashani)."
-To be saved from this, Hashem, in His abundant mercy, reveals the 'Bashan' to us.
-'Bashan' (בשן) is an acronym for the fifty (נ - Nun) gates of Binah (שערי בינה - Sha'arei Binah).
-If a person learns Torah that flows down from the fifty gates of Binah, from the Bashan, all judgments are immediately sweetened.
+When the Satan wants to overpower us, he tries to increase forgetfulness.
+This is the secret of the name "Menashe" – from the phrase "For God has made me forget (nashani)."
+To be saved from this, Hashem, in His abundant mercy, reveals the "Bashan" to us.
+"Bashan" is an acronym for the fifty (represented by the letter *Nun*) gates of *Binah* (Understanding).
+If a person studies Torah that flows down from the fifty gates of Binah, from the Bashan, all the judgments are immediately sweetened.

-The holy Arizal teaches that the sweetening of judgments is accomplished specifically through the inner dimensions of the Torah (Kabbalah).
-But the Kedushas Yitzchak of Komarno asks: What should a person do if he cannot learn the book Etz Chaim and create novel insights into its secrets?
-His answer is that he should learn a great deal of Gemara and Poskim, and make an effort to create chiddushim (novel insights) in them.
+The holy Arizal teaches that the sweetening of judgments is accomplished specifically through the inner dimensions of the Torah.
+However, the Kedushas Yitzchak of Komarno asks: What should a person do if he cannot study the book Etz Chaim and create new insights into its secrets?
+His answer is that he should study a great deal of Gemara and Poskim, and make an effort to create chiddushim (novellae) in them.

-Every person has his own portion and his own chiddush in the Gemara and the Poskim.
-When a person learns in depth, reveals deep concepts, and innovates something profound and new, he sweetens all the judgments.
+Every person has his own portion and unique chiddush in the Gemara and Poskim.
+When a person studies with intense concentration, reveals deep concepts, and creates a profound and new insight, he sweetens all the judgments.
 Why?
-Because the root of judgments awakens from the Sefirah of Binah (the divine emanation of Understanding).
-Every chiddush that a person creates in Torah ascends to the Sefirah of Binah, and thereby elevates us to the very root of the judgment—and there, the judgments are sweetened.
+Because the root of judgments awakens from the Sefirah of Binah.
+Every *chiddush* that a person creates in the Torah ascends to the Sefirah of *Binah*, and thereby elevates us to the root of the judgment – and there, the judgments are sweetened.
 When we are situated below the Sefirah of Binah, judgments can rule over us, but the ascent to Binah through understanding one thing from another sweetens everything.

 The Joy of Pilpul and Enthusiasm in Study

-The sweetening of judgments can be accomplished through any words of Torah, even the simple literal meaning (peshat), provided that the person learns with desire, awakening, and enthusiasm.
-Even if he did not merit to create an actual chiddush, the very renewal and enthusiasm in his study turns the learning itself into a chiddush, and this sweetens all the judgments.
-A person must "kill himself" over his learning (exerting total self-sacrifice), to learn in a renewed way full of vitality, and through this, to cut off all the accusers and prosecutors from upon the Jewish people.
+The sweetening of judgments can be accomplished through any words of Torah, even the simple literal meaning (pshat), provided that the person studies with desire, awakening, and enthusiasm.
+Even if he did not merit to create an actual *chiddush*, the very renewal and enthusiasm in his study turns the study itself into a *chiddush*, and this sweetens all the judgments.
+A person must "kill himself" over his study (dedicate himself with total self-sacrifice), to study in a renewed way full of vitality, and thereby cut off all the accusers and prosecutors from upon the Jewish people.

 Part 1 of 3 — Lesson No. 32